 Compass Classroom is a new online classical program written from a Christian worldview.

-The curriculum is most suitable for classical homeschoolers in middle to high school.
+The curriculum is most suitable for classical homeschoolers in middle to high school and offers countless video lessons on almost all subjects.

 A subscription means you get access to everything they have to offer including: